View on GitHub

 Server-Client Mode

-Starts as a resident server, in a waiting state:
+Starts as a persistent server in a waiting state:

 # Normal mode (log file only)